FakeItEasy/FakeItEasy/docs/custom-argument-equality.md

-When FakeItEasy needs to compare a non-null argument value with a non-null expected value, it looks at all known `IArgumentEqualityComparer` implementations for which `CanCompare` returns true for the parameter type.
+When FakeItEasy needs to compare a non-null argument value with a non-null expected value, it looks at all known `IArgumentEqualityComparer` implementations for which `CanCompare` returns true for the type of the expected value.
 If multiple implementations match, the one with the highest `Priority` is used.

-If all that's needed is an Argument Equality Comparer that specifies how to compare instances of a specific type,  extending `abstract class ArgumentEqualityComparer<T>: IArgumentEqualityComparer` is preferred.
+If all that's needed is an Argument Equality Comparer that specifies how to compare two instances of a specific type, extending `abstract class ArgumentEqualityComparer<T>: IArgumentEqualityComparer` is preferred.
 It provides default implementations of `Priority` and `CanCompare` (although they can be overridden if needed).